A characterization of alternating links in thickened surfaces

 The next result is Lemma 3.3 from \cite{Greene}.
 The proof is the same as in \cite{Greene} so we will not repeat it here.

 \begin{lemma}[Greene] If $S$ is definite and $S' \subset S$ is a compact subsurface with connected boundary, then $S'$ is definite. \end{lemma}

-We will use \Cref{lemma3-3} to prove the following analogue of Lemma 3.4 of \cite{Greene} for links in thickened surfaces.
+We can now prove the following analogue of Lemma 3.4 of \cite{Greene} for links in thickened surfaces.

-\begin{lemma} Let $L$ be a non-split link in $\Si\times I$, where $\Si$ has genus $g\geq 1$, and assume that $L$ has definite spanning surfaces of opposite sign.
-Then $L$ has a positive definite surface $P$ and a negative definite surface $N$ such that $P\cap N\cap X_L$ does not contain a simple closed curve of intersection. \end{lemma}
+\begin{lemma} Let $L$ be a link in $\Si\times I$, where $\Si$ has genus $g\geq 1$.
+Suppose further that $L$ has a positive definite spanning surfaces $P$ and a negative definite spanning surface $N$.
+If $P$ and $N$ intersect transversely in $X_L$ such that the number of components of $P \cap N \cap X_L$ is minimized (up to isotopy), then $P\cap N\cap X_L$ does not contain a simple closed curve. \end{lemma}

 \begin{proof} Suppose $P$ and $N$ are positive and negative definite surfaces, respectively, and $\ga$ is a simple closed curve contained in $P\cap N\cap X_L$.
 Let $\nu(\ga)$ be a small regular neighborhood of $\ga$ in $\Si\times I$, which contains no other intersection of $P$ and $N$.
 Clearly $\nu(\ga)$ is a $D^2$ bundle over $\ga$, and since $\Si\times I$ is orientable, so is $\nu(\ga)$ and it follows that $\nu(\ga)\approx S^1\times D^2$ is a trivial bundle.
 The annuli $P \cap \nu(\ga)$ and $N \cap \nu(\ga)$ intersect only in $\ga$, so the framing $\lb\ga \rb_{P}$ of $\ga$ in $P$ is equal to the framing $\lb\ga \rb_{N}$ of $\ga$ in $N$.
 Since $P$ and $N$ are positive and negative definite, respectively, we have